Enrollment

 Maintaining Matriculation

-If the thesis, specialist, or dissertation project is not completed during the initial period of registration for this credit, the student must maintain matriculation by enrolling in a minimum of (1) credit hour of a 600 (thesis), 700 (project), or 800 (dissertation) course until the thesis or project is submitted and approved by the Graduate School.
+If the thesis, specialist, or dissertation project is not completed during the initial period of registration for this credit, the student must maintain matriculation by enrolling in a minimum of (1) credit hour of a 600 (thesis), 700 (project), or 800 (dissertation) course until the thesis or project is submitted and approved by Graduate Studies.
 Further, students must be enrolled in a minimum of one (1) credit hour of maintaining matriculation during the term in which the defense is held.
 Enrollment in matriculation courses does not result in a grade or credit toward any degree or non-degree program.

 Defense

 A defense covering the thesis, specialist project, or dissertation must be completed if required by the degree program.
 The defense usually consists of a public presentation and an oral examination of the candidate’s research and academic preparation.
 The defense is arranged by the committee chair and the student, and is given before the final draft is completed.
 Each member of the committee should be given a minimum of two (2) weeks notification before the defense to read and review the research.
-Following the approval of defense by the student’s committee, the thesis, specialist project, or dissertation is submitted to the Graduate School for final approval and publication.
+Following the approval of defense by the student’s committee, the thesis, specialist project, or dissertation is submitted to Graduate Studies for final approval and publication.
 Submission Deadlines are posted annually.

 Outcome